pengelana/VTL/README.md

 3. Immigration officer will ask to remove mask to verified Passport photo and the passenger face.
 4. Arrive at the departure gate early, drink enough water.
 5. Once again airline staff will ask to remove mask to verified Passport photo and the passenger face.
-6. **NOTE:** It is better not to wear N95 mask before final check, otherwise will be difficult to remove mask and wear it again.✏️
+6. **NOTE:** It is better not to wear N95 mask before final check, otherwise will be difficult to remove mask and wear it again.📌
-7. **NOTE:** Wear N95 mask after Final check by Airline staff.✏️
+7. **NOTE:** Wear N95 mask after Final check by Airline staff.📌
 8. Boarding to the plane and ready to go, Bon Voyage!
 9. Flight will take between 1.5 - 2 hours.
 10. Arrive in Indonesia (CGK Terminal 3).